Microsoft Azure Active Directory

 Next, navigate to Certificates & secrets to generate a client secret, also referred to as the application password.
 Click on New client secret button to create a new password.

 Please select the expiration length of the password.
-Once the expiration date of the created client secret will be reached, you will have to create a new one and reconnect the service in LeanIX SMP.
+Once the expiration date of the created client secret will be reached, you will have to create a new one and reconnect the service in LeanIX application.

 The description field is optional.